Sweat Trainers Talk Fitness & Family: The Juggle Is Real!

 Kayla Itsines: If you're a new mum, just do what you can

-Head Trainer Kayla’s daughter Arna is now three and well past the newborn stage, but Kayla knows how hard it can be to make fitness a priority as a new mum.
+Head Trainer Kayla Itsines is kept busy with her two children - Arna and Jax - and although they’re both past the newborn stage, Kayla knows how hard it can be to make fitness a priority as a new mum.

 “I say it’s important to find balance, but there is none, because your life is literally dedicated to keeping this small child alive,” she says of those early days as a first-time mum.